Alan’s biography: A Personal Reflection on the Positive Influence of Music Education

 Today I am a senior leader at BlackRock, the world’s largest asset manager.
 I entered the investment industry first as a temporary employee and then became a part-time project manager while doing graduate work at U.C.
 Berkeley.
 Twenty-seven years later, I am a managing director and senior advisor to BlackRock’s ETF and Index Investments business (currently with assets over five trillion dollars).

 Although my choice of this career in investment management demanded that I abandon my plans to complete my PhD dissertation, I know that I would not be where I am today without the formation that music provided me.
 Music shaped me in so many positive ways.
 Music teachers like Dale Shaffner (Rossville High School Band Director) and Doris DeLoach (Oboe Professor at Baylor University) taught me to focus, helped me learn to listen, encouraged me to challenge myself just enough day by day, and inspired me to dream of worlds beyond my limited personal experience.
 These strengths gave me the courage and the discipline to learn the content and business of a new industry and reinvent myself.

-For many years now, I have been reconnecting to my roots in music by serving on non-profit symphony boards.
-I previously served on the Philharmonia Baroque board and currently sit on the Santa Rosa Symphony, Association of California Symphony Orchestras and League of American Orchestras boards.
+For more than a decade, I have been reconnecting to my roots in music by serving on non-profit symphony boards.
+I previously served on the boards of Philharmonia Baroque, Santa Rosa Symphony, and Association of California Symphony Orchestras; I currently sit on the League of American Orchestras board of directors.
 My goal for board service is to ensure that music education remains vibrant in a world where public school music programs are increasingly limited and that advocacy for inclusion and diversity in classical music will help keep the art form vibrant and relevant in the future of our rapidly changing world.

 As one of my favorite writers, Wendell Berry, said in his novel Jabber Crow: “The music, while it lasted, brought a new world into being.”
 Music is still bringing new worlds to me and I want it to last for generations to come.